 As the years passed and I became a Mom it was always fun on a hot summer’s day to take out the limes and soda water and have a Lime Rickey tea party with our three daughters.
 We would sit on the porch and have Lime Rickey, tea and cookies.
 Now that is happiness.

 We have a little granddaughter who lives in California.
 The other day her mother was telling me Delaney is the “Queen of the tea party.”
 She and her 2-year-old little brother will sit at their child sized table with her tea set.
 They will offer each other make-believe sugar cubes and cream, and chat.

 The following is a New England twist on that well used Lime Rickey recipe from long ago.

 Cape Lime Rickey Recipe

 - 4 oz club soda

 Crush a couple of the lime quarters in the bottom of the glass.
 In a blender mix the fresh lime juice, sugar and crushed ice.
 Fill glasses about half way with the ice and lime mixture.
 Then place a few of the crushed blueberries in each glass and add the club soda.

 Note: For a nice summer afternoon drink add a bit of gin.

 Other Cape Cod beverage recipes

 While all of the bedchambers at the Palmer House have their own romantic charm suitable for relaxation after the most wonderful day of adventures sampling Cape Cod cuisine, we recommend the Harriet Beecher Stowe room, the Theodore Roosevelt room or the Emily Dickinson room.
-These rooms feature comfortable king beds, fireplaces, jacuzzi-style tubs for a relaxing stay before and after your day.>
+These rooms feature comfortable king beds, fireplaces, jetted tubs for a relaxing stay before and after your day.>